subham2107/gallery-app/README.md

-# Movie Rating and Review Portal
+#Gallery Webapp

-You can check it out here: https://my-review-portal.herokuapp.com
+You can check it out here: https://gallery-webapp.herokuapp.com/